-On that basis, the Department of Economic Development and Commerce (DDEC) will administer a revolving loan program, either directly or through Banks, Credit Unions (Cooperatives), or Governmental Agencies designed to provide qualified contractors access to start-up capital for mobilization and initiation of work on CDBG-DR programs.
+On that basis, the Economic Development Bank of Puerto Rico (BDE) will administer a revolving loan program, either directly or through Banks, Credit Unions (Cooperatives), or Governmental Agencies designed to provide qualified contractors access to start-up capital for mobilization and initiation of work on CDBG-DR programs.
 Contractors and suppliers must meet underwriting criteria for financial and performance capabilities and may receive a maximum of \$1,000,000 for a loan which must be repaid on a schedule as outlined in their loan agreement.

 A revolving fund, for this purpose, is a separate fund maintained with a set of accounts that are independent of other program accounts, established to carry out specific activities which, in turn, generate payments to the fund for use in carrying out such activities.
-Program income will be generated by the loan and tracked and managed by DDEC in the continued administration of the loan program.
+Program income will be generated by the loan and tracked and managed by BDE in the continued administration of the loan program.
 Program guidelines and application materials will be published on the disaster recovery website subsequent to approval of the action plan.

-SMALL BUSINESS FINANCING

-PROGRAM TOTAL ADMINISTERING ENTITY NATIONAL OBJECTIVE

-\$50,000,000 DDEC LMI, UN

-MAX AWARD START- END DATE ELIGIBLE AREA

-\$1,000 - \$50,000 DURATION OF GRANT PUERTO RICO
+SMALL BUSINESS FINANCING PROGRAM TOTAL \$50,000,000 ADMINISTERING ENTITY DDEC NATIONAL OBJECTIVE LMI, UN, SB MAX AWARD \$1,000 - \$50,000 START- END DATE DURATION OF GRANT ELIGIBLE AREA PUERTO RICO